realA10001986/Remote/README.md

 ##### &#9193; Auto throttle

 If this is checked, acceleration is, after being started by pushing the throttle stick up, continued even if the stick is released into neutral.
-Acceleration is stopped when pulling down the throttle stick, or when 88mph is reached.
+Acceleration is stopped when pulling down the throttle stick or when 88mph is reached.

 This setting can quickly be toggled by holding the RESET button, if [so configured](#-holding-reset-when-fake-power-on).